Skullervo/medQA/Kubernetes/Deployment/readme.md

 ---

-## 1. ✅ Create a Deployment YAML file
+## 1. ✅ Create a Deployment YAML files

 Create a .yaml file for each microservice.
 Here's the general format: